zongzhili/Create-TaskQuestions/Free Response.md

 Consider the first iteration statement included in the Procedure section of your Personalized Project Reference. **Describe what is being accomplished by the code in the body of the iteration statement.**

-The first iteration statement inserts the input content from the user back onto the screen.
+The first iteration statement inserts the input content from the user back onto the screen (angelina).
+The first iteration statement is a for loop that creates a quote card (butter).

 #### Part (b):